JK business

 The U.S. State Department reported in 2017 that the Government of Japan "does not fully comply with the minimum standards for the elimination of trafficking", and "continues to facilitate the prostitution of Japanese children".
 Japan was briefly upgraded to 'Tier 1' status in the 2018 and 2019 reports, but was downgraded again to 'Tier 2' status in the 2020 and 2021 reports.

 Yumeno Nito, a strong critic of government inaction on the problem, has formed a charity to assist girls in Tokyo.
-Cultural anthropologists have described Japan as having a shame culture, creating a barrier for teenage runaways to be reunited with their families, making them vulnerable to recruiting into the underage sex industry.
+Cultural anthropologists have described Japan as having a shame culture, creating a barrier for teenage runaways to be reunited with their families, making them vulnerable to recruitment into the underage sex industry.